Rezney/irc_search/README.md

 Simple web tool based on Django for making basic search in your IRC messages.

+Feel free to fork and extend / tune as you wish!

 ## Getting Started

 Setting up an instance is done by using a container.